Edinburgh-Genome-Foundry/Caravagene/README.rst

 Licence
 --------

-Geneblocks is an open-source software originally written at the `Edinburgh Genome Foundry
+Caravagene is an open-source software originally written at the `Edinburgh Genome Foundry
 <http://www.genomefoundry.io>`_ by `Zulko <https://github.com/Zulko>`_
 and `released on Github <https://github.com/Edinburgh-Genome-Foundry/DnaCauldron>`_ under the MIT licence (copyright Edinburgh Genome Foundry).
 Everyone is welcome to contribute !